11 Best Tourist Spots in Siquijor, Philippines

 The Old Enchanted Balete Tree is free to visit between 6 am – 6 pm.
 You’ll notice a large basin of natural spring water at the foot of the tree.
 You can choose to have fish nibble your feet for 10 PHP (0.20 USD).

-The Enchanted Balete Tree is located in Lazi at the southern part of the island right off the Siquijor Circumferential Road.
+The Enchanted Balete Tree is located in Lazi in the southern part of the island right off the Siquijor Circumferential Road.

 9. Guiwanon Spring Park